 The vault opened when all nine stood before it.

 No key.
 No mechanism they could see.
-Yselle had examined the doors twice already in the days before Scarlet arrived—running her small hands along the seams, tapping the stone, tilting her head in the way she had when she was listening to something just below hearing.
+Yselle had examined the doors twice already in the days before Scarlet arrived—running her small hands along the seams, tapping the stone, tilting her head as she did when she was listening to something just below hearing.
 She had found nothing.
 The doors had simply waited.

 Now they swung inward without sound.